Iceberg that sank the Titanic: Photographs of the iceberg

 In 2020, the same auction house announced another auction.
 This iceberg photo came from Captain Wood of the SS Etonian and was taken as early as 16:00 on 12 April.
 Wood gave a position at the time (41° 30′ 0″ N, 49° 30′ 0″ W), and it had turned out to be almost exactly where Titanic hit her iceberg 40 hours later.
 In a 1913 letter, Wood described the photograph.
 Henry Aldridge & Son estimated its value at £12,000.
 (However, the position mentioned is 47 kilometres; 30 miles south-east of the wreck).

 Another photo of an iceberg mentioned in the literature was taken by Hope Chapin.
 She was on her honeymoon aboard the Carpathia and took the photo at daybreak.
 Carpathia passenger Bernice Palmer also took several pictures of the aftermath of the sinking with her Kodak Brownie camera, including an image alleged to be "the iceberg identified as the one which sank Titanic, almost certainly identified by the survivors".
 She allowed Underwood & Underwood, a New York photography agency, to develop, print and return the pictures along with the tiny sum of $10.00 in exchange for the right to publish the photographs.
 In the contract she signed, two of the images are described as the "iceberg and icefield run into by Titanic".

 Bigg and Wilton see the estimated size proportions of the iceberg reflected in the one photographed by Captain de Carteret.
-He was in command of the Minia, which was searching for bodies at the (supposed) disaster site.
+He was in command of the CS Minia, which was searching for bodies at the (supposed) disaster site.
 According to Bigg and Wilton, the photo shows a red streak of colour.